sowcow/ogden-german/README.md

 - See if you typed it right.
 - Your score reflects that.
 - There is a time limit.
-- The list of words is generated from Ogden's Basic English vocabulary.
+- The list of words is generated from Ogden's Basic English vocabulary with omition of ~5 words.
 - Translations are stored in [a text file](processing/translations.yml).
-  They are generated with freedict eng-deu dictionary.

-## Note

-The list of translations has gaps.

 ## Status

 - [X] Application part working as I need it
-- [X] Nice list of word translations
+- [X] Very nice file with translations
-- [ ] Words usage examples - maybe I will add them

 ## Motivation